MihawkHu/DCASE2020_task1/other_TF2_format_pretrained/readme.md

 python mobnet.py
 ```

-Note: If this work helps or has been used in your research, please consider to cite the papers below.
+Note: If this work helps or has been used in your research, please consider to cite both papers below.
 Thank you!

 ```bib
 @article{hu2020two,